PowerShell/PowerShell/docs/installation/windows.md

 [Releases][] page.
 Once downloaded, double-click the installer and follow the prompts.

-Additionally, we provide APPX packages, but these must be self-signed.
-See the [`Sign-Package.ps1`][signing] script.
+Additionally, we provide APPX/WSA packages (that are compatible on Nano also), but these must be self-signed prior to install.
+See the [`Sign-Package.ps1`][signing] script for details.

 [releases]: https://github.com/PowerShell/PowerShell/releases
 [signing]: ../../tools/Sign-Package.ps1